-Frankenmuth, home to Bronner’s CHRISTmas Wonderland, is probably one of the most festive towns I have ever seen in my life, so it’s no surprise it has come to be known as “Festival City”!
+Frankenmuth is probably one of the most festive towns I have ever seen in my life, so it’s no surprise it has come to be known as “Festival City”!
 Hosting 14 different spring and summer festivals in this town alone, it seems like there is always something going on.
-It’s only fitting to showcase a few fun extras to add to your list!
-Wilkommen to Frankenmuth.
+At such a beautiful time of the year, it seemed only fitting to showcase a few fun extras to add to your list!
+Wilkommen to Frankenmuth:

 BAVARIAN EASTER CELEBRATION

 Known as “Osterbrunnen” in Franconia, Germany, Frankenmuth celebrates the centuries-old tradition of decking the town and fountains with colorful egg and garland displays to delight young and old alike.
 Catch the Easter Bunny who will be hopping into Bronner’s for visits April 5 – 20!
 Many other egg-ceptional local businesses join in on the egg-citement, offering fun experiences and classes that are sure to make you hop-py!
 Still curious?
 Take a peek in town at Frankenmuth’s 2017 Egg celebration:

 Two festivals in ONE weekend and in ONE place!
 From the magical appeal of watching colorful air balloons float over Michigan’s Little Bavaria and glow into the night, to all sorts of hilarity and entertainment during more than a dozen unique Dog Bowl events – you’ll want to load up the car, turn the sub-woof-er up and head in to Frankenmuth for Memorial Day weekend!